 unsigned char * Tcl_GetBytesFromObj(Tcl_Interp *, Tcl_Obj *, int *);

 which attempts to extract a byte sequence representation of the value.
 If the value contains any character outside the byte range, it does not have a valid representation as a byte sequence.
 In that circumstance, the value NULL is returned, and if the interpreter argument is not NULL, standard error messages and codes are left in it.
-Otherwise, a pointer to the byte sequence representation is returned (after creating it, if necessary) and the number of bytes in the sequence is written to the storage at the output pointer, which is not permitted to be NULL.
+Otherwise, a pointer to the byte sequence representation is returned (after creating it, if necessary) and the number of bytes in the sequence is written to the storage at the output pointer, if it is not NULL.

 [binary scan] [binary encode]